HyeonuPark/Snark-lang/Reference.md

 Snark's class syntax is not same as ES2015 class syntax.
 Check [class document](./Class.md) for details.

-## Pattern matching

-Pattern matching is a common pattern in functional programming language to wrap values with additional informations.
-Check [pattern matching document](./PatternMatching.md) for details.

 ## Range expression

 It's infinitely common pattern to use numeric sequence in programming.
 Snark provide syntactic shortcut for such patterns.

 Basic syntax for range expression is `a ~ b`.
 It generate `Range` object with range from a to b, inclusive.
 Value of `a` and `b` must be a number and follows `a <= b` or it throws error.
 To mark some endpoint as exclusive, add `<` at that side. ex) `a ~< b` or `a <~ b`, or both side.

-### In operator
+Range object can be used as match pattern or iterable.

+### As match pattern

-Evaluated as true if value is number and within given range.
+Match if value is number and within given range.
+Extracts given number itself.

 ```
 3 in 2~4  // true